Infinitely many groups exhibiting intermediate growth in maximal sum-free sets: Maximal independent sets given matching number

 \subsection{Proof of~\cref{thm:smallermatchingnumber}}

-We say that $\Gamma$ is {\it type-A} if each component of $\Gamma$ is a $K_3$ or an isolated vertex.
-It is easy to see that $\MIS(\Gamma) = 3^m$ for a type-A graph $\Gamma$.
+We say that $\Gamma$ is {\it extremal} if each component of $\Gamma$ is a $K_3$ or an isolated vertex.
+It is easy to see that $\MIS(\Gamma) = 3^m$ for an extremal graph $\Gamma$.
 Let $\Gamma$ be a counterexample with minimum number of vertices.
-Then $\Gamma$ is not type-A, and $\Gamma$ has at least one edge as the edgeless graph is type-A, giving that $m\geq1$.
+Then $\Gamma$ is not extremal, and $\Gamma$ has at least one edge as the edgeless graph is extremal, giving that $m\geq1$.
 The only connected graphs with matching number 1 are $K_3$ and stars.
-Hence, when $m=1$, since $\Gamma$ is not type-A, it is a disjoint union of a star and isolated vertices, and $\mis(\Gamma) = 2 < 3^1$.
+Hence, when $m=1$, since $\Gamma$ is not extremal, it is a disjoint union of a star and isolated vertices, and $\mis(\Gamma) = 2 < 3^1$.
 Hence, we may assume that $m\ge 2$.